defvs/monsterutilities/Readme.md

 Sometimes, the cache runs into issues and that may contribute to issues in the Downloader.
 Simply disable the cache, restart the application and enable it again.

 > If you still have issues - no problem!
-> Hit me up on [Discord](https://discord.gg/ZEusvHS) or send Feedback directly from the application!
+Hit me up on [Discord](https://discord.gg/ZEusvHS) or send Feedback directly from the application!

+### Caching & Offline usage

+When starting the application for the first time, it will fetch and cache all Releases as well as Sheets (Catalog/Genres), which might take some time depending on your internet connection since they comprise a few MB.
+But after that, it will always prefer to fetch incrementally, reducing the load on your internet as well as Monstercat's Servers.
+This also enables you to browse the Releases and Tracks offline on subsequent runs, but obviously the Player and Downloader won't work then.

+The cache as well as logs are stored in the TEMP directory, depending on your operating system:

+- Windows: `C:\Users\<username>\AppData\Local\Temp\monsterutilities` (can be overridden by changing the `java.io.tmpdir` JVM system property)
+- Unix: `/var/tmp/monsterutilities`

 ## Screenshots